Career Fair: the odds show you are blowing it

 Downright depressing.
 You wonder if you should even stand in the long lines and bother.
 I am here to tell you that you SHOULD bother and why.
 The numbers lie.
 The numbers are low because most candidates that attend a career fair treat it like a car/wedding/home show.
 As an insider looking out, the job fair to me is one of easiest places to land an interview.
 Why?
 Because you have the opportunity to talk directly with the recruiter.

-When I think of a car show, I think of young people with baseball caps on backwards and fashionable sneakers.
+When I think of a car show, I think of young people with baseball caps on backward and fashionable sneakers.
 Folks from all demographics dressed as if they are ready to walk around all day.
 I get that.
-When I think of a wedding show or home show, (I haven’t been to one, so bear with me) I think of folks walking around carrying way too much stuff.
+When I think of a wedding or home show, (I haven’t been to one, so stay with me) I think of folks walking around carrying way too much stuff.
 A sponsored plastic bag to collect all their free booth – swag.
 The shit is literally sticking out of their bag.
 The bags are bulging and overflowing.
 They are carrying their jackets along with a purse or backpack.
 Carrying this much stuff just makes you look disheveled.
 Not a great first impression, but perfectly acceptable at a home show.
 Now add a binder to carry resume and loose papers.